sarahT-bit/SPA-Project/README.md

 Functionality:
 The website displays three seperate text boxes for the user to type in ANY ANIMAL they'd like.
-The program records the users answers and from there, the button the user clicks will trigger a response and pick any one using values in the array line in the program.
+The program records the users answers and from there, the button the user clicks will trigger a response and pick any one using values in the array line of the program.